Trina Chiemi

-Trina Chiemi is a Research Associate at IGSD and a founding co-chair of the Fast Action on Climate to Ensure Intergenerational Justice (FACE Intergenerational Justice) initiative.
-Their research focuses on using law and policy to ensure intergenerational climate justice, particularly through near-term climate mitigation.
-Trina is leading FACE’s youth amicus campaign before the Inter-American Court of Human Rights on its advisory opinion request on the Climate Emergency and Human Rights.
-They are also a part of YOUNGO’s policy team and helped coordinate the 2023 Global Youth Statement.
+Trina Chiemi is a Law Fellow at IGSD and a founding co-chair of the Fast Action on Climate to Ensure Intergenerational Justice (FACE Intergenerational Justice) initiative.
+Their work focuses on focuses on using law and policy to ensure intergenerational climate justice, particularly through near-term climate mitigation.
+Previously, Trina served as a Research Associate and the Executive Assistant at IGSD.
+Trina is part of YOUNGO’s policy team and helped coordinate the 2023 Global Youth Statement.

-Trina holds B.A.s in Political Science and Peace, War & Defense from the University of North Carolina at Chapel Hill and a joint minor with Duke University in Politics, Philosophy & Economics.
-Currently, they are a J.D. candidate at Vermont Law & Graduate School.
+Trina earned her J.D. from Vermont Law & Graduate School in 2025 and holds B.A.s in Political Science and Peace, War & Defense from the University of North Carolina at Chapel Hill.
 Trina is fluent in Japanese and English.

 Latest Resources

-- Chiemi T., Gerstenberger E., & Zaelke D. (forthcoming 2024) Using the Courts to Meet the Climate Emergency, in Elgar Encyclopedia of Climate Policy, Fiorino D. J. (ed.).
+- Chiemi T., Gerstenberger E., & Zaelke D. (2024) Using the Courts to Meet the Climate Emergency, in Elgar Encyclopedia of Climate Policy, Fiorino D. J. (ed.).

 - Zaelke D. & Chiemi T. (2023) The Climate Kids Are All Right — At Least in Montana, Following a Constitutional Victory, The Messenger.